 Azure Functions has become my standard framework to build serverless backends for Single Page Applications (SPAs).
 It’s easy to get started with Azure Functions, although the platform itself is really powerful and highly configurable.
 I really love the cloud hosting capabilities for Azure Functions, but from time to time, it’s not allowed to use the public cloud as the deployment target.

 Azure Functions can easily be hosted in different environments.
 You can download the entire runtime and execute it on-premises (if you have to) or you can use the existing Docker image and deploy your serverless backend to Kubernetes.
-And that’s exactly what this post will describe, you’ll create a sample Azure Function including a docker container, deploy it to a Kubernetes cluster and let it automatically scale based on CPU utilization.
+And that’s exactly what this post will describe, you’ll create a sample Azure Functions project including a docker container, deploy it to a Kubernetes cluster and let it automatically scale based on CPU utilization.

 What do you need